JounaidYoussef/jounaid.com/src/content/post/programmer-imposter-syndrome.md

 ---
 publishDate: 2023-07-15T00:00:00Z
-title: What Is Programmer Imposter Syndrome and How Can You Deal With It?
+title: 'How to Center a Div (And Still Feel Like a Fraud): Impostor Syndrome in Tech'
-excerpt: Ever clicked on an ad and found yourself on a page that seemed to really want you to do something?
-Congratulations, you've landed on a Landing Page!
+excerpt: You came here for how to center a div, right?
+Don’t worry, we’ll get to that.
+But first, let’s talk about why Stack Overflow makes you feel like a fraud.

 image: https://lh3.googleusercontent.com/d/1IXOrfafHReay6Arv1nbwIVE6FC9_xAte
 tags:
   - landing-pages